 British pianist Ian Tindale was awarded the Pianist’s Prize in the 2017 Wigmore Hall Kohn Foundation Song Competition, in addition to accompaniment prizes at the Kathleen Ferrier Awards, Royal Overseas League Music Competition, and the Gerald Moore Award.
 Following studies at Cambridge University and the Royal College of Music, past engagements have included a European recital tour with baritone Josep-Ramon Olivé, song recitals in the Oxford Lieder Festival, Ryedale Festival, Leeds Lieder and International Lied Festival Zeist.
 He has appeared on BBC Radio 3 ‘In Tune’ and BBC2 ‘Proms Extra’, and he frequently collaborates with artists such as Soraya Mafi, James Newby, Harriet Burns, Nick Pritchard and Rowan Pierce.
-Currently, Ian is appearing as part of English Touring Opera's 'Lyric Solitude' production of Tippett, Britten and Shostakovich song cycles at venues across the UK.
+Most recently, in October 2020 Ian appeared as part of English Touring Opera's 'Lyric Solitude' production of Tippett, Britten and Shostakovich song cycles at venues across the UK.

 Recent praise for Ian: